coconita526/Post-Pandemic-Household-Depression-and-Anxiety-Likelihood-Prediction/README.md

 In addition to exploring the socio-economic impacts, the survey integrates questions regarding mental health, using a modified version of the Patient Health Questionnaire (PHQ-2) and the Generalized Anxiety Disorder (GAD-2) scale to assess the prevalence of anxiety and depression symptoms within the U.S. population.
 This dataset, originating from a robust and systematic survey, provides a wealth of information that serves as the foundation for our research into the mental health implications of the pandemic.

+## 📌 Part 2 Project Organization
+The project is organized into distinct phases and tasks, each with a specific focus and purpose.
+These phases encompass data collection, preprocessing, modeling, evaluation, and deployment.
+Below is an overview of the project's organization:

+**Data Management**

+- Collection and validation of data from the Household Pulse Survey.
+- Ensuring data accuracy and consistency through validation.

+**Data Processing**

+- Handling missing data and addressing outliers.
+- Converting categorical variables into numerical representations.

+**Data Exploration and Visualization**

+- Exploratory data analysis (EDA) to gain insights.
+- Creation of interactive dashboards for visualizing key insights.

+**Feature Engineering**

+- Selection of relevant attributes and creation of new features.

+**Predictive Modeling**

+- Development of classification and regression models.
+- Utilization of ensemble techniques for improved accuracy.

+**Model Evaluation and Validation**

+- Employing cross-validation techniques to assess model performance.
+- Measuring model accuracy and optimizing hyperparameters.

+**Interpretability and Explainability**

+- Identification of influential features and provision of model explanations.

+**Deployment**

+- Creation of a user-friendly web application.
+- Ensuring scalability for handling increased data volume.